 The Capital Strategy will need to reflect the standards outlined in the CIPFA Financial Management Code of Practice.
-The first full year of compliance to the Financial Management Code is expected to be 2021/22.

 Objectives of the Capital Strategy

 The Capital Strategy is one of the Council's key documents in providing a long/medium term plan.
 It will be consistent with the plans and strategies shown below.
 This Strategy should be considered with the following plans to provide a fully integrated transparent Plan for the Council: